Planned

 EDDM Support is on the Roadmap

-Every Door Direct Mail — USPS's geographic-targeting product — is planned for PostKnock in Q2 2026.
+Every Door Direct Mail — USPS's geographic-targeting product — is on the PostKnock post-launch roadmap.
 Cheaper postage, no list needed, perfect for hyperlocal blanket campaigns.
-Join the waitlist below.
+Join the waitlist below and we'll let you know when it's ready.

 What EDDM is

 Every Door Direct Mail (EDDM) is a USPS service that lets you mail to every address on a chosen postal carrier route — without buying or maintaining a mailing list.
-You pick the carrier route on a USPS map (typically a few city blocks), drop off the printed pieces at the local post office (or have a vendor like Lob handle bulk submission), and every household and business on that route gets your postcard.
+You pick the carrier route on a USPS map (typically a few city blocks), drop off the printed pieces at the local post office (or have your direct-mail vendor handle bulk submission), and every household and business on that route gets your postcard.

 Two things make it interesting: